raspberrypilearning/networking-lessons/README.md

 It is suggested that work is carried out by students on a Raspberry Pi each or in pairs.
 Each Raspberry Pi will connect to one other Pi in the first lessons so you will need an even number.
 Each student or pair should have access to the following equipment:

 - A Raspberry Pi with the following set up:
-  - the latest NOOBS SD card with Raspbian installed
+  - The latest NOOBS SD card with Raspbian installed
-  - network.py and thing-client.py copied to the SD card
+  - `network.py` and `thing-client.py` copied to the SD card
-  - a keyboard, mouse and monitor
+  - A keyboard, mouse and monitor
-  - one network cable between two Raspberry Pis
+  - One network cable between two Raspberry Pis
-  - four female-female header leads and one LED (lesson 2 only)
+  - Four female-to-female header leads and one LED (lesson 2 only)

 See the [teacher setup instructions](teacher-instructions.md) for more information.

 ##Lessons

-- [Lesson 1: Sending messages over a network](Lesson-1/lesson-plan-1.md) (Note that this lesson requires students to prepare by watching a video beforehand, this can be set as homework from the provious lesson or incorporated where appropriate).
+- [Lesson 1: Sending messages over a network](Lesson-1/lesson-plan-1.md) (Note that this lesson requires students to prepare by watching a video beforehand; this can be set as homework from the provious lesson or incorporated where appropriate).
 - [Lesson 2: Controlling hardware over a network](Lesson-2/lesson-plan-2.md)
 - [Lesson 3: Dynamic Host Configuration Protocol (DHCP)]()
 - [Lesson 4: DNS (Domain Name System)]()